A US beginner’s playbook · 2026

 The five pillars: what they are and who each one is for

-I picked these five because they share three traits I tested for when I was deciding what to build for my own portfolio: a US beginner can start with almost no money, the distribution is free (Google, YouTube, TikTok, Apple), and AI in 2026 makes them faster to execute than they were even a year ago.
+I picked these five because they share three traits I tested for when I was deciding what to build for my own from-home portfolio: a US beginner can start with almost no money, the distribution is free (Google, YouTube, TikTok, Apple), and AI in 2026 makes them faster to execute from a home office than they were even a year ago.

 Pillar 1 — YouTube.
 Long-form and Shorts.
 You earn mainly from ads once you hit the Partner Program (1,000 subs + 4,000 watch hours in 12 months, or 10 million Shorts views in 90 days).
 Best fit if you enjoy talking, explaining, or reacting to something you already care about.
 US creators get paid well per 1,000 views compared to most other countries — YouTube RPMs for a US-heavy audience commonly sit in the $4–$15 range depending on niche.